 Johan Von Schreeb

 Professor in Global Disaster Medicine at the Department of Global Public Health and head of the Centre for Research on Health Care in Disasters.
 The centre is a WHO collaborative centre that provides trainings in global disaster medicine and trauma care in austere settings, conducts research and supports policy work within the field.
+We were part of setting up the WHO led Emergency Medical Teams (EMT) initiative and co-authored key documents.

 Based on my field experience as a front line surgeon I published the book “Katastrofdoktorn” Brombergs förlag, 2015.
 I regularly appear as a disaster medicine expert in radio and television.